Introduction: buying stocks for beginners

 - Regulatory fees: For every $1,000,000 of principal sold, the SEC charges a fee of $5.10, calculated to the nearest cent.

-How to research and choose stocks
+How to research stocks and choose the best?

 Researching a stock is extremely useful, of course, since it helps you determine if a firm is worth adding to your portfolio or not by evaluating its financial performance.